NFL Teams

 *Black contributions to professional American football are many.
 We show a lengthy legacy directly reflecting United States society through the NFL on this date.

 Pro Football, or the National Football League, originated in 1869 from a combination of rugby and soccer.
 During the early years, blacks were banned from the NFL.
-The first known black man to play pro football was Charles Follis, with the Shelby Athletic Club in 1902.
-When Follis retired from professional football in 1906, he was replaced by Charles "Doc" Baker, the second black pro football player.
+The first known Black man to play pro football was Charles Follis, with the Shelby Athletic Club in 1902.
+When Follis retired from professional football in 1906, he was replaced by Charles "Doc" Baker, the second Black pro football player.
 Baker played two years as a running back with the Akron Indians.

-In 1911, another bnlack man, Henry McDonald, began a six-year career as a running back with the Rochester Jeffersons.
+In 1911, another Black man, Henry McDonald, began a six-year career as a running back with the Rochester Jeffersons.
 The beginning of sport's first governing organization, the American Professional Football Association (APFA), began in 1919 and was replaced three years later by the National Football League.
 Both leagues signed black players.
 Robert "Rube" Marshall played tight end for the Rock Island Independents from 1919 to 1921, and Frederick "Fritz" Pollard had three years of action with the Akron Pros.
 Pollard became the first Black professional head coach when Akron signed him in 1920.
 He coached at Milwaukee (1922), Hammond (1923-1924), and Akron in 1925-1926.

 Other African Americans who entered professional football throughout the 1920s were Paul Robeson, Jay "Inky" Williams, John Shelbourne, James Turner, Edward "Sol" Butler, Dick Hudson, Harold Bradley, David Myers, Joe Lillard, and Duke Slater.
 They all excelled for teams in the APFA and the NFL.
 In 1933, after 31 years of limited integration, the NFL banned black athletes from participating in league play.
 When the NFL was reintegrated in 1946, black players made an immediate impact, leading their teams in rushing, passing, and receiving.